acuments/paytm/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/ronakjain90/paytm.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

-##Commercial license

-If you want to use this gem for a commercial application, commercial license is the appropriate license.
-With this option, your source code is kept proprietary.
-This will definitely helps you to save hours worth of effort.

 ## Open-source license

 > Copyright (C) 2016 Ronak Jain (ronakjain90@gmail.com)